redox-os/book/src/troubleshooting.md

 ### .config and mk/config.mk

 - `make` scans [.config](./configuration-settings.md#config) and [mk/config.mk](./configuration-settings.md#mkconfigmk) for settings, such as the CPU architecture, configuration name, and whether to use **Podman** during the build process.
-Read through [Configuration Settings](./configuration-settings.md) to make sure you have the settings that are best for you.
+Read through the [Configuration Settings](./configuration-settings.md) page to make sure you have the settings that are best for you.

 ### Prefix